PhilaNgcamu/create-react-app/DescribingTheUI/README.md

 <h2>Passing strings with quotes</h2>

 - Pass a string attribute, where it takes in a string value to JSX, by putting in single/double quotes.
-Reference: [stringInJsx.js](stringInJsx.js)
+Reference: [stringInJsx.js](stringInJsx.js).

+- However, you would want to store these string parameters in variables and then pass variables with string attributes, dynamically.
+Reference: [stringInJsx.js](stringInJsx.js).